kalai64/OCTANET_MAY_TASK-1/README.md

 Bootstrap Integration: Utilizes Bootstrap framework for responsive layout and styling.
 Card Components: Presents information about different locations using Bootstrap card components.

-🔗 Check out the site :
+🔗 Check out the site : https://octanet-may-task-1.vercel.app/

+# Contributing 🤝
+Contributions are welcome!
+Feel free to open issues or pull requests for any improvements or additional features.